Introduction

 - Spatial distribution of strain: Nextstrain

-- Antimicrobial resistance (AMR): ResFinder and Pathogenwatch
+- Antimicrobial resistance (AMR) and virulence factors: ResFinder, AMRfinderplus, ARIBA, ABRicate and Pathogenwatch

-- Viral drug resistance: Stanford HIV Drug Resistance Database (HIVDB)
+- Viral drug resistance: Stanford HIV Drug Resistance Database (HIVDB) and FluServer

 - Interaction analysis and functional enrichment analysis: placing the identified protein interactions and regulatory networks in the context of the affected biological pathways allows for a better understanding of disease mechanisms and potential drug targets.